SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Pinkie Pie stopped dancing, wanting a break.
 She walked over to the food table to grab a drink.
 She poured herself some punch, turning back towards her friends, when she noticed Rainbow had followed her.

-Rainbow poured her own drink, then turned to Pinkie, saying, "Congratulations, you guys are cool together."
+Rainbow poured her drink, then turned to Pinkie, saying, "Congratulations, you guys are cool together."

 Pinkie replied, "Thanks," then took a drink of her punch.